tanaylab/tgppt/README.md

 ggplot2::theme_set(theme_arial(8))
 ```

-## Note on plotting large number of points
+## Note on plotting a large number of points

 Powerpoint might crash when plotting a large number of points, so it is
 advised to use the a rasterized version of geom\_point: